AlaskaDav/Airline-Flight-Delay-Project/README.md

 - Requested for data clarification and data validity.
 - Loaded the data into PowerBi for visualization and Presentation.
 - Providing insights, presenting informations and advice.
-- Creating outstanding reports for user end understanding, borad of directors and shareholders.
+- Creating outstanding reports for end user understanding, board of directors and shareholders.

 #### Results/Findings